modabas/ModEndpoints/README.md

 ## Performance

-WebResultEndpoints have a slight overhead (3-4%) over regular Minimal Apis on request/sec metric under load tests with 100 virtual users.
+Under load tests with 100 virtual users:

-MinimalEndpoints perform about same as regular Minimal Apis.
+- MinimalEndpoints perform nearly the same (~1%) as Minimal Apis,
+- WebResultEndpoints introduce a slight overhead (~2%) compared to Minimal Apis in terms of requests per second.

 The web apis called for tests, perform only in-process operations like resolving dependency, validating input, calling local methods with no network or disk I/O.

-See [test results](./samples/BenchmarkWebApi/BenchmarkFiles/Results/0.6.5/inprocess_benchmark_results.txt) under [BenchmarkFiles](https://github.com/modabas/ModEndpoints/tree/main/samples/BenchmarkWebApi/BenchmarkFiles) folder of BenchmarkWebApi project for detailed results and test scripts.
+See [test results](./samples/BenchmarkWebApi/BenchmarkFiles/Results/0.6.6/inprocess_benchmark_results.txt) under [BenchmarkFiles](https://github.com/modabas/ModEndpoints/tree/main/samples/BenchmarkWebApi/BenchmarkFiles) folder of BenchmarkWebApi project for detailed results and test scripts.

 ## Endpoint Types